SethArchambault/Markdown-Compiler/README.md

 (long) len = 5935
 ```

-Now we know that single_header has a byte length of 5935, so we are done with our investigation.
+Now we can see that single_header has a byte length of 5935, much greater than the max of 1, but we don't know where to update the max without looking deeper at the code.
-Often it's not so easy, and we might need to move up the backtrace (stack frame) with `bt` and select a frame with `f`.
+Let's check out the backtrace (stack frame) with `bt`:

 ```
 (lldb) bt